feeltrig/my-app/checklist.md

 1. use bcrypt or node for hashing
 2. use jwt auth
 3. fetch passwords from backend
-4. create all context to save data on client for userprofile
-5. create mantine notifications and alerts and modals with loading
+4. create mantine notifications and alerts and modals with loading
-6. add responsive ness to css
+5. add responsive ness to css
-7. try protected routes for more safety
-8. add button to sync all offline passwords to db
+6. add button to sync all offline passwords to db
-9. all routes and clean up the code for backend
+7. learn to fix heights of aside and navbar

 <!-- optional -->